Alanma23/PrettyNCU/README.md

 **What just happened:**

-1. ✅ Claude compiled your kernel with nvcc
+1. ✅ PrettyNCU compiled your kernel with nvcc
 2. ✅ Executed NCU profiling using the memory diagnostic preset
 3. ✅ Parsed the profiling data and identified the bottleneck
 4. ✅ Generated a concrete code fix with explanation